Suhaibinator/URouter/README.md

 - **Intelligent Logging**: Appropriate log levels for different types of events
 - **Trace ID Logging**: Automatically generate and include a unique trace ID for each request in all log entries
 - **Flexible Request Data Sources**: Support for retrieving request data from various sources including request body, query parameters, and path parameters with automatic decoding
+- **Response Caching**: Built-in caching support for query and path parameter-based routes with customizable cache implementations

 ## Installation